big-data-and-economics/big-data-class-materials/README.md

 4. Navigate to the `Issues` tab of your problem set repository and create a new issue titled "Resubmission for Problem Set X".
 Briefly describe your changes in the body of the issue and tag my username, @kgcsport.
 5. **Deadline for resubmissions**: All resubmissions must be pushed within one week of the solutions being posted.

+Within your own private problem set repository, you can create an Issues tab within the Settings tab for interfacing only with me and any group partners.

 ##### Requests for reconsideration

 On occasions, you may disagree with the grade you received on a problem set.
 Here are my policies for reconsideration: